 If you're not on a fix, you're almost certainly on a price-capped tariff, so that's what you need to compare against

 Almost every household is currently on a standard tariff with prices dictated by the Energy Price Cap.
-For a household with typical usage, paying by Direct Debit, it's currently set at £1,717 a year.
+For a household with typical usage, paying by Direct Debit, it's currently set at £1,738 a year, rising to £1,849 a year from 1 April.

 But remember, the Cap is not a cap on how much you pay – it only limits standing charges and gas and electricity unit rates.
 See Price Cap FAQs for full info or see the full region-by-region rates in our Price Cap rates guide.